-No putt, or detail, is too small to be despised."
+No putt, or detail, is too small to be despised.

-The secret to golf, and business, is to turn three shots into two."
+The secret to golf, and business, is to turn three shots into two.

 I never learned anything from a match I won.

-Friends are a man’s priceless treasures and a life rich in friendship is full indeed.
+Friends are a man’s priceless treasures, and a life rich in friendship is full indeed.

 On calling penalty strokes on himself: You may just as well as praise me for not breaking into banks.
-There is only one way to play this game."
+There is only one way to play this game.

-You swing your best when you have the fewest things to think about."
+You swing your best when you have the fewest things to think about.

-"When asked about suffering from Syringomyelia: Golf is the closest game to the game we call life.
+When asked about suffering from Syringomyelia: Golf is the closest game to the game we call life.
 You get bad breaks from good shots; you get good breaks from bad shots– but you have to play the ball as it lies.

 The object of golf is to beat someone.
-Make sure that someone is not yourself."
+Make sure that someone is not yourself.

-"The difference between a sand trap and water hazard is the difference between a car crash and an airplane crash.
+The difference between a sand trap and a water hazard is the difference between a car crash and an airplane crash.
 You have a chance of recovering from a car crash.

-Too much ambition is a bad thing to have in a bunker."
+Too much ambition is a bad thing to have in a bunker.

-"It is nothing new or original to say that golf is played one stroke at a time.
-But it took me many years to realize it."
+It is nothing new or original to say that golf is played one stroke at a time.
+But it took me many years to realize it.

-My best scores have always been when I have run into a streak in the midst of a round –late enough to permit me to get back to the clubhouse before I entirely regained consciousness."
+My best scores have always been when I had run into a streak in the midst of a round –late enough to permit me to get back to the clubhouse before I entirely regained consciousness.

 And perhaps his most famous quote of all:

-"On the golf course, a man may be a dogged victim of inexorable fate, be struck down by an appalling stroke or tragedy, become the hero of an unbelievable melodrama, or the clown in a side-splitting comedy– any of these within a few hours, and all without having to bury a corpse or repair a tangled personality.
+On the golf course, a man may be a dogged victim of inexorable fate, be struck down by an appalling stroke or tragedy, become the hero of an unbelievable melodrama, or the clown in a side-splitting comedy– any of these within a few hours, and all without having to bury a corpse or repair a tangled personality.